What is We Rock the Spectrum Kid’s Gym?

 We have locations that are small and cozy for family and small group play, while other gyms are wide open with lots of places for occupational therapists to come and use the facility with a child.
 Some of our gyms are focused on specific classes and programs, and others offer a variety of programs for age groups from toddlers through to high school.

 You will have the ability to create programs and offer classes as long as they have been approved by the Corporate offices as appropriate for We Rock the Spectrum Franchise.
 We encourage you to be creative, to find new ways to help children, and to offer what is best for your community.

 Does WRTS have a Good Reputation in the Community?

 Yes, the community is what helps make our gym locations possible.
 We routinely host a variety of community-based events each month, which are great for networking and developing relationships with other business owners in your area.
 WRTS strives to build a community in every area that it’s located — as well as worldwide — to provide support, inclusion, and opportunities for children who have ASD and for their parents.
 To learn more, check out We Rock the Spectrum in the press.

 What Does It Cost To Open a WRTS Gym Franchise?

-The initial fee to open a We Rock The Spectrum Kids Gym franchise is $50,000.
-This includes ten pieces of specialized sensory gym equipment, which are in every WRTS Gym location worldwide.
+The initial fee to open a We Rock the Spectrum Kid’s Gym franchise is $57,500.
+This includes twelve pieces of specialized sensory gym equipment, which are in every WRTS Gym location worldwide.

 If you’re interested in opening your own We Rock the Spectrum, we encourage you to check out our Getting Started page.
 Once done, someone from our Corporate Office will reach out and contact you directly to discuss your desire in opening a We Rock the Spectrum and to learn more about your story with autism and special needs.